 Step 2 - Add Tenants

-ScoutDNS is a multi-tenant platform providing easy segmentation for deployments, management, and reporting while still allowing for global level visibility and management when desired.
-Toggle between All Organizations or select a Specific Organization from the tenant selector at the top right.
-This will change the view of any tab/object based on your selection.
+ScoutDNS is a multi-tenant platform that enables easy segmentation for deployments, management, and reporting while still providing global-level visibility and control when needed.
+Use the tenant selector at the top right to toggle between All Organizations or a specific organization.
+Your selection will adjust the view of any tab or object accordingly.

 From All Org View